 After 4 to 8 months of therapy, responding patients may undergo autologous SCT consolidation.[16,21] The previously mandated autologous SCT consolidation has been questioned because a large, randomized, prospective trial failed to demonstrate an overall survival (OS) benefit.[22]
 Maintenance therapy is then implemented until the time of relapse.[23-25] At relapse, subsequent therapies are given sequentially by using previously successful drugs (if the interval of time since previous exposure is >1 year) or newer drugs not previously tried.

-The less-fit, transplant-ineligible patient will receive induction chemotherapy with a triplet regimen (as described for the fit, transplant-eligible patient) plus the CD38-directed monoclonal antibody, daratumumab, or with a doublet regimen and daratumumab, which might be better tolerated.[26]
+The less-fit patient may receive induction chemotherapy with a triplet or quadruplet regimen (as described for the patient in good or well-controlled health, but with dosage adjustments) including the CD38-directed monoclonal antibodies daratumumab or isatuximab, or with a doublet regimen including daratumumab or isatuximab, which might be better tolerated.[26]
 Therapy is continued until maximal response and then maintenance therapy is given until relapse.[27]
-At relapse, subsequent therapies are given sequentially (as described for the fit patient).
+At relapse, subsequent therapies are given sequentially (as described for the patient in good or well-controlled health).

 Patients with newly diagnosed or relapsing myeloma can be identified as having standard-risk or high-risk disease.
 This determination is made on the basis of cytogenetics, genetic aberrations detected by fluorescence in situ hybridization, and possibly the genetic expression profile analyses that are in the process of standardization.[28]
 Plasma cell leukemia at presentation, or as a leukemic evolution of refractory myeloma, is a particularly high-risk, poor-prognosis entity.[29-33] Plasma cell leukemia with an ultra-high poor prognosis is defined by the presence of more than 2% circulating tumor plasma cells by flow cytometry.[34]
 Higher-risk patients are candidates for clinical trials employing newer agents upfront or for use of newer combination therapies currently used for relapsed disease at the discretion of the clinician.[35-37] Beyond induction therapy, high-risk disease can lead to more aggressive strategies, such as tandem transplant or consideration of allogeneic SCT.
 More intensive maintenance therapies may also be given for high-risk disease; instead of using lenalidomide alone, lenalidomide plus bortezomib has been chosen based on prior trials using thalidomide.[38]
 These more aggressive strategies have been implemented because of poor responsiveness to standard regimens and the worse prognosis of high-risk patients.
 Ultimately, randomized prospective trials are needed to establish improved outcomes with these newer approaches for high-risk patients.